 We invite you to take a look at our list of books for military children.
 We have categorized the books by subject.
-Each title is linked to a webpage that has more information on how to get this literature.
+Each title is linked to a webpage that has more information.
 Feel free to contact us if you have others to recommend so we can add to this growing list.

-The Early Intervention team is developing Book Nooks, Guided Discussion Questions, and Author Interviews to accompany some of the children’s books listed here.
+The Early Intervention team is developing Book Nooks, Guided Discussion Questions, and Author Interviews to accompany some of the children’s books listed below and on this printable book list.
 These resources will equip providers with activities and ideas to extend social-emotional learning in young children as the result of shared book reading.
 If you wish to be notified when these resources have been finalized and are ready for use, please sign up for notifications here.

 Addiction in the Family